vanilla-extracts/website/src/blog/diy_infotainment.md

 # DIY Android Auto Infotainment Screen

 ## Goal and motivation {#goal}
-My father had two old netbook with barely enough RAM and storage to be useful (and which could absolutely not run modern Window.)
+My father had two old netbooks with barely enough RAM and storage to be useful (and which could absolutely not run modern Window.)

-We thought about upcycling them, install a modern linux distribution on it, and give it to someone who could use a small and not very powerful computer.
+We thought about upcycling them, install a modern linux distribution, and giving them to someone who could use a small and not very powerful computer.

-But then we had another idea, my parents have two cars:
+But then we had another idea, see, my parents have two cars:
 - A beautiful 2020 Hybrid Toyota Corolla Break in a colour my parents insist is *ebene* which is a woody dark brown; ~don't tell them but it looks black from afar~.
   With a decent Android Auto experience, and overall is a pleasure to ride, I am